l00sed/nvim-lua-config/README.md

 ## Web-dev Icons

 To visualize fancy icons and separators, a patched font must be installed.
-[Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) has many already patched and offers instructions on how to create new ones (I don't recommend).
+[Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) has many already patched and offers instructions on how to create new ones.
 To install a patched font follow these instructions:
 1. Head to the [repo](https://github.com/ryanoasis/nerd-fonts) and download the font.
-I use Robot Mono.
+I use JetBrainsMono Nerd Font (sometimes configured as `JetBrainsMono NF`.
 2. Copy the file to the relevant folder:
   - Linux: `~/.local/share/fonts/`.
-  - MacOS: `/Library/Fonts'`.
+  - MacOS: `/Library/Fonts/'`.
 3. Change the font in the terminal emulator's settings to the patched font.

 ### Nerd Fonts with Kitty